 Update 13/10/18: as the recommissioning process continues, we are now seeking bid evaluators to assist with the process of considering bids by potential service providers.

 Improving Access to Psychological Therapies (IAPT) is a national NHS programme designed to make it easier for people suffering from common mental health problems like anxiety, depression, obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD) to be able to access talking therapy treatments.

-A further consultation took place from November 2015 to January 8th 2016, which has fed into the development of the service specifications that are being developed by Bristol CCG, in partnership with service providers and users of the service.
+A further consultation took place from November 2015 to January 8th 2016, which has fed into the development of the service specifications, in partnership with service providers and users of the service.

 You won’t hear references to the Bristol CCG anymore, as during the latter part of 2017, the respective CCGs of Bristol, South Gloucestershire and North Somerset merged into a single organisation.
 This unification has widened the scope of the IAPT programme, and therefore the consultation; work towards the recommissioning of a single new service to provide psychological therapies across the new CCG area, to start in 2019, replacing current services, continues.

 Update 14/08/18: after the publication of the draft service specification (by the now-merged Bristol, North Somerset and South Gloucestershire Clinical Commissioning Group (BNSSG CCG)), BIMHN worked to drive engagement with the consultation run alongside the publication.
 You can read more here.

 Update 22/09/2016: the re-commissioning process is currently on hold pending a review of the impact of the regional Sustainability & Transformation (Bristol, North Somerset & South Gloucestershire are – BNSSG).